n-kobalia/azure-resume/README.md

 📩 Contact

-Feel free to connect with me on LinkedIn, or reach out via email if you have any questions!
+Feel free to connect with me on [LinkedIn] (https://www.linkedin.com/in/nodari-kobalia/), or reach out via email: qobalia8@gmail.com if you have any questions!